top of page

 WHY FOOD & NUTRITION?

 When I was a little kid, I moved to a new place about every three years because of my dad's job.
 During that time, the meals that my mom made for the family were a welcome source of stability for me.
 Familiar meals (spaghetti, taco night, breakfast cereal) were something that I could predict, ask for, and count on even amidst the unease of moving to a new place.
 When I had to face unfamiliarity almost everywhere else, having a meal that was familiar - and delicious! - was grounding and comforting.
 My interest in food & nutrition is rooted in that phenomenon: the unique way that food can shape experiences.
 Food is exciting because it can impact lives in ways both physical and psychological.
-Though there is plenty of valid scientific evidence out there about nutrition and food, it's not strictly scientific in practice.
+Though there is a lot of high-quality scientific evidence out there about nutrition and food, it's not strictly scientific in practice.
 There is a human element.
-In a hospital, for instance, the option to choose a tasty, nourishing meal can help someone feel better emotionally, and it could also encourage them to actually eat the meal, supporting their physical wellness.
+In a hospital, for instance, the option to choose a tasty, nourishing meal can help someone feel better emotionally, and having appealing choices could encourage them to actually eat the meal, supporting their physical wellness.
 And even on a more mundane level (think: snacks and drinks on an airplane), food can improve - or ruin - an experience beyond satisfying basic hunger.

 In my work as a registered dietitian, I follow the scientific evidence and well-researched guidelines, but also honor the human element: every individual and experience is different.
 I want to help make nutrition information accessible and digestible for all.
-Down the road, I hope to return to working in the food industry with a sharpened nutrition perspective.
+Down the road, I am interested in returning to working in the food industry with a sharpened nutrition perspective. â€‹â€‹

 BACKGROUND & EDUCATION